EnglishSid/DigitalExplorerDevNotes/ReleaseNotes/readme.md

 ### Release date :

 **Major**
-- Workspaces : UX/UI update
-  - Improved homepage layout - (DE-1335)
-  - Responsive canvas (DE-1325)
-  - light/dark theme options (DE-1441)

 **Minor**
+- Playbooks
+  - Markdown support for ideas page (DE-1345)
+- Roadmaps
+  - improve sort order for accounts in add/edit screens (DE-1308)
+  - drop the requirements for KPI's to have a measurement value (DE-1315)

 **Fixes**